Poly Network Suffers Largest Crypto Hack Ever Recorded

-Since the smart contract executes the transactions and not the user themselves, the hacker was able to exploit the CrossChainManager smart contract and swap the “keepers” for a malicious keeper under their control.
+Since the smart contract executes the transactions and not the user themselves, the hacker was able to exploit the CrossChainManager smart contract and A “swap” style smart contract is one that can facilitate...
+More the “keepers” for a malicious keeper under their control.
 As a result, the main cross-chain contract on the Poly Network became completely controlled by the hacker, allowing him to unlock tokens that were supposed to remain locked within the bridge contract and move the tokens to addresses under his control.
 The hacker then replicated the attack across chains.

 Who are the real victims of the Poly Network hack?

 As a result of the hacker’s actions, users’ funds that were “locked” in these contracts suffered the true loss.
 While specific individuals tokens were not taken, by removing such a large amount locked in the protocol, Poly Network would no longer have the liquidity to support a large scale exodus if all users wished to pull their funds from the contracts.
 However, because of the decentralized nature of DeFi, the lack of any KYC processes and cross-border reach means identifying who the real victims are and where they are located is nearly impossible.